-MAMSP trains future media leaders by fostering innovation, ethical media practices and adaptability in addressing emerging communication challenges.
+MAMSP trains future media leaders and researchers by fostering innovation, ethical media practices and adaptability in addressing emerging communication challenges.
 Graduates are well-positioned for careers in government, corporate communication, academia, film and journalism, making them influential contributors to the media industry on a global scale.

 Curriculum